 The Honeywell T5+ is, unlike the Ecobee and Nest thermostats, not round.
 It’s square.
 (Way to be different, T5+!)
-Its touchscreen display is monochrome rather than color, but it still looks pretty good compared to most thermostats.
+This digital thermostat's touchscreen display is monochrome rather than color, but it still looks pretty good compared to most thermostats.

-This device has an internal temperature sensor and will hook up to most HVAC systems.
+This Honeywell Home thermostat has an internal temperature sensor and will hook up to most HVAC systems.
 It doesn’t have motion or humidity sensors, so you’ll have to rely on other devices (like the Canary All-In-One Security Device) for that.